franklang/change36x-starter-theme/readme.md

 Styles
 ------

+Running `gulp style` will process all style tasks once; then stop.

 ### Use vendor CSS files :

 Please note that Gulp `css:vendor` task is automatically replacing **.** characters with **-** in file names in order to meet RBS Change CSS dependencies naming conventions.